2020-2023

 B. Voluntary Transfers

-A bargaining unit member requesting a transfer within seven (7) calendar days of the publishing of a notice for a specific vacancy shall be granted an interview.
+A bargaining unit member requesting a transfer within seven (7) calendar days of the publishing of a notice for a specific vacancy shall be granted an interview for a position within the same category (educational office personnel or paraprofessional) as their current category.
+While a bargaining unit member requesting a transfer to a position in a different category from their current position will not be guaranteed an interview, they will be given consideration and may be granted an interview.
 No assignment of a new bargaining unit member to a specific position in the District will be made until all pending requests for transfer to that position have been given due consideration.
 Notification to bargaining unit members who are granted or denied a transfer will be made in writing as soon as a determination is made.
-A bargaining unit member desiring a transfer to a position for which there is at the time no vacancy, shall notify the superintendent and/or designee of the transfer request in writing.
+A bargaining unit member desiring a transfer to a position in their current category for which there is at the time no vacancy, shall notify the Superintendent or designee of the transfer request in writing.
 Such a request will be placed on a “Transfer Request List” until the bargaining unit member receives a transfer or September 1 of each year, at which time the list will be purged.
 A copy of the “Transfer Request List” shall be provided to the president of the Association or designee quarterly.
 In-building transfers may occur prior to posting a vacancy.

 C. In-Building Transfers